Cambridge United F.C.: 2014–present: Back in The Football League

 In their first season back in the Football League, Cambridge United progressed to the fourth round of the FA Cup, where they drew at home with Premier League team Manchester United.
 The match at the Abbey Stadium ended in a goalless draw, forcing a replay at Old Trafford, which Manchester United won 3–0.
 In the league, Cambridge finished 19th with 51 points, 10 points above the relegation zone.
-The following season started poorly, and Richard Money was sacked in November 2015, to be replaced by Shaun Derry the same month.
-A six-match unbeaten run saw Derry win the League Two Manager of the Month award for December 2015, and the U's finished the league in 9th place with 68 points.
-They finished 2016–17 season in 11th place, in a season that took in extended runs of both good and poor form.
-Derry was dismissed in February 2018 and was replaced on a permanent basis by his assistant, Joe Dunne, on the final day of 2017–18.
+The following season started poorly, and Richard Money was sacked in November 2015, to be replaced by Shaun Derry who would lead Cambridge to a 9th-place finish.